 - Safety Stock: This is the amount of an item that represents a "Safe" buffer.
 Falling below the safety stock will trigger a warning on the Inventory Plan to inform the material planner and/or scheduler that additional material is required.
 This quantity serves as a buffer for planners and schedulers to avoid material shortage bottlenecks.

 The Forecasts tab displays demand forecasts for selected inventory items.
-This tab can be used to generate new forecasts, adjust existing forecasts, and remove them from the inventory plan.
+This tab can generate new forecasts, adjust existing ones, and remove them from the inventory plan.
 Additional information on forecasting can be found here.